 Easter Egg Angel Food Cake Pops

-- Roll each egg in the melted white candy until completely coated.
+- Roll each egg in the melted white candy melts until completely coated.
 Chill until the white coating has hardened.

-- Fill piping bags with the colored candy and microwave until melted.
-Pipe decorations and designs on the eggs and chill until the candy has hardened.
-Serve room temperature.
-Have a happy Easter!
+- Fill piping bags with the various colors of candy melts and microwave until melted.
+Pipe decorations and designs onto the eggs and chill until the candy coating has hardened.